Grand Union Canal

 - 347: Central Association of London & Provincial Angling Clubs

 There's plenty to see along the Grand Union Canal.
 From the vibrant heart of London, it leads you out into the rolling Chiltern Hills, through rural Northamptonshire and Warwickshire and into the Birmingham suburbs.

 The canal’s striking historic features include the dramatic span of the Iron Trunk Aqueduct and the steeply climbing Hatton Lock Flight, set in charming Warwickshire countryside.
 Take a walk and marvel at the engineering.
-The Canal Museum at Stoke Bruerne gives a fascinating glimpse into this waterway’s past.

 The word Union offers a clue to the heritage of this canal.
 The Grand Union Canal was never constructed as an entity, but is the result of amalgamations between 1894 and 1929 of several independent waterways — the oldest being the navigations around the River Soar in Leicestershire, the longest the Grand Junction Canal from Braunston to the River Thames.